H G HireGauge Speak with our team

 Off-the-shelf hiring tests aren't inherently more or less defensible than custom ones.
 What matters is whether the test you're using has been properly validated for your specific use, with a documented job analysis anchoring it.
 Most companies haven't done that work — for either flavor.
 That's the actual exposure.

 The custom approach, done correctly, is usually more defensible than a generic battery — because the job analysis is real, the items are visibly tied to observed work, the criterion validation runs against your actual outcomes, and the whole chain of evidence is built for your specific roles.
-A generic battery can get you there too, but only if you do the work to show it applies to your jobs.
-Almost no one does.

 Want help building a hiring test that actually holds up?